Encounter

 Central to the Encounter course is the development of listening skills and discernment, because at the heart of spiritual accompaniment is learning to sense how God speaks to us in our everyday lives.
 Each of the three years explores a particular dimension of listening: in Year One, by encountering the Christian tradition, in Year Two, encountering the Self, and in Year Three, encountering the Other.
 This approach will enable you to develop a robust and relevant spirituality which is rooted in the rich soil of the Christian tradition, finding the wisdom and the practices that nourish our prayer and our living.
 We also encourage radical self awareness, because authentic spirituality requires that we allow our faith to be grounded in the reality of who we are and how the spirit moves through our ordinary and broken lives.
 Finally, at a time when divisions are constantly pulling us apart, we invite you to embrace the gift and the challenge of the Other.
 Learning to listen on all three levels will enable you to offer the kind of radical hospitality which makes honest and faith filled conversations possible.

-Whether you're drawn to spiritual direction as a vocation or simply seeking to deepen your understanding of God's Spirit in everyday life, Encounter offers a comprehensive, ecumenical environment for growth.
-The program blends online learning with in-person sessions, creating a flexible and accessible way to engage with the material while fostering a sense of community among participants.
+Whether you're drawn to Spiritual Direction as a vocation or simply seeking to deepen your understanding of God's Spirit in everyday life, Encounter offers a comprehensive, ecumenical environment for growth.
+The programme blends online learning with in-person sessions, creating a flexible and accessible way to engage with the material while fostering a sense of community among participants.

 Topics include: